justAbdulaziz10/Linear_Algebra_notes/README.md

 ## 🚀 Usage
 You can read the notes directly here on GitHub.
-Some notes may also be provided in PDF format for easy printing.

 ## 🤝 Contributions
 If you find mistakes or have better explanations, feel free to open an issue or submit a pull request.